ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/python/intro.md

 client = clickhouse_connect.get_client(host='localhost', username='default', password='password')
 ```

-Use a ClickHouse Connect client instance to connect to a ClickHouse Cloud service:
+#### Use a ClickHouse Connect client instance to connect to a ClickHouse Cloud service:

 :::tip
 Use the connection details gathered earlier.
 ClickHouse Cloud services require TLS, so set `interface` to `https` and use port 8443.
 :::

-### Establish a connection

 ```python
 import clickhouse_connect